Stronger Polarization for the Deletion Channel: Introduction

-\commentBlock{ Early works on polar codes \cite{Arikan:09p} for the deletion channel considered a constant number of deletions \cite{TTVM:17c,TFV:17c,TFVL:17c,TFV:21p}, even as the block-length $N$ was taken to infinity.
-In \cite{TFV:21p}, $o(N)$ number of deletions were treated, but only weak polarization was proven(for strong polarization, the number of deletions was still bounded to a constant number).
-We are interested in a stronger setting, where the deletion channel is defined by a constant deletion probability $\delta$. } Polar codes \cite{Arikan:09p} for a deletion channel with a fixed deletion probability were first presented in \cite{TPFV:22p}.
+Polar codes \cite{Arikan:09p} for a deletion channel with a fixed deletion probability were first presented in \cite{TPFV:22p}.
 See also \cite{TTVM:17c,TFV:17c,TFVL:17c,TFV:21p}, which use polar codes for weaker settings.
 In \cite{TPFV:22p}, the authors show that for a fixed regular hidden-Markov input process and a fixed parameter $\nu \in (0,\frac{1}{3})$, their coding scheme approaches the mutual information rate between the input process and the channel output.
 The encoding and decoding complexities are $O(\Lambda \log \Lambda)$ and $O(\Lambda^{1+3\nu})$, respectively, where $\Lambda$ is the codeword length.
 Furthermore, for any $0 < \nu' < \nu$ and large enough $\Lambda$, the probability of a decoding block error is at most $2^{-\Lambda^{\nu'}}$.
-For completeness, the authors show that there exists a sequence of regular hidden-Markov input processes for which the mutual information rate approaches the deletion channel capacity.
-This result follows as a special case of the work of Li and Tan \cite{LiTan:21p}, which proved the above for finite-order Markov processes.
+The authors also show that there exists a sequence of regular hidden-Markov input processes for which the mutual information rate approaches the deletion channel capacity.
+This result also follows as a special case of the work of Li and Tan \cite{LiTan:21p}, which proved the above for finite-order Markov processes.